docsifyjs/docsify/docs/write-a-plugin.md

     });

     // Invoked on each page load before new markdown is transformed to HTML.
-    // See beforeEach() documentation for asynchronous tasks. hook.beforeEach(function (markdown) {
+    // Supports asynchronous tasks (see beforeEach documentation for details). hook.beforeEach(function (markdown) {
       // ...
       return markdown;
     });

     // Invoked on each page load after new markdown has been transformed to HTML.
-    // See afterEach() documentation for asynchronous tasks. hook.afterEach(function (html) {
+    // Supports asynchronous tasks (see afterEach documentation for details). hook.afterEach(function (html) {
       // ...
       return html;